h1data/convert-weblate-csv/doc/GITFLOW.md

 ### 2. Pulls original CSVs

-Updates `main`, which is the main branch of the `upstream`'s fork repository, and `localization` which is the work branch.
+Updates `main`, which is the main branch of the `upstream`'s fork repository, and `localization`, which is the work branch.

 ``` mermaid
 ---